cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My skills don't seem to be leveling up!

 Sleep to learn new skills.
 You can pick whatever you want!

+### I can't induct members into the Blades!
+Or other Follower weirdness!

+Sadly the follower framework I use is nowhere near as advanced as _Nether_, and I prefer not to use that one for reasons which are important to me.
+Search around the Discord if you're curious why.
+In any case, you can disable _Simple Follower Extension_ and fix issues with your followers by going to Farengar's office and clicking the little plaque to the right of his Enchanting Station.

 ### My follower is walking around with an exploded head!
 (Or other types of gore.)